wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Global menu

 A multilevel collapsible menu (the first level is always expanded).
-Served via `Mediawiki:Sitenotice` using `Global menu` template.
+Served via [Mediawiki:Sitenotice](/Mediawiki/Sitenotice.mediawiki) using [Template:Global menu](/Template/Global%20menu.mediawiki).

 **Advantage:** Appears on all pages.

-Navigate to `Mediawiki:Global-menu` and plan your menu in format:
+Navigate to [Mediawiki:Global-menu](/Mediawiki/Global-menu.mediawiki) and plan your menu in format:
 ```php
 * [[RootPageName]]
 ** [[RootPageName/SubpageName1|SubpageName1]]